microsoft/Quantum/samples/algorithms/hybrid-amp-est/README.md

 jupyter notebook
 ```

-Once Jupyter starts, open the `NoisyPowerLawAmpEst.ipynb` notebook and follow the instructions there.
+Once Jupyter starts, open the `HybridAmpEst.ipynb` notebook and follow the instructions there.

 ## Manifest

-- [NoisyPowerLawAmpEst.ipynb](./PowerLawAmpEst.ipynb): Python + Q# notebook for this sample.
+- [HybridAmpEst.ipynb](./HybridAmpEst.ipynb): Python + Q# notebook for this sample.

 ## References